krzemienski/awesome-from-stars/README.md

 * [igorkulman/iOSLocalizationEditor](https://github.com/igorkulman/iOSLocalizationEditor): Simple macOS editor app to help you manage iOS and macOS app localizations by allowing you to edit all the translations side by side
 * [Split82/iOSMemoryBudgetTest](https://github.com/Split82/iOSMemoryBudgetTest): Small iOS application which tries to allocate as much memory as possible to crash.
 After that you can run the application again to see how much memory was needed for crash and when all the memory warnings happen.
 * [alibaba/iOSSecAudit](https://github.com/alibaba/iOSSecAudit): iOS Security Audit Toolit - A semi-automatic tool for iOS App security audit and iOS reverse engineering
-* [lionsoul2014/ip2region](https://github.com/lionsoul2014/ip2region): Ip2region is an offline IP address manager framework and locator with both IPv4 and IPv6 supported, supporting billions of data segments, ten microsecond searching performance, xdb search client for many programming languages
+* [lionsoul2014/ip2region](https://github.com/lionsoul2014/ip2region): Ip2region is an offline IP-to-Region localization library and IP data management framework with both IPv4 and IPv6 supports, 10-microsecond level query efficiency, xdb search client for many programming languages
 * [MarcusSmith/ipaHelper](https://github.com/MarcusSmith/ipaHelper): ipa file information and resigning script
 * [majd/ipatool](https://github.com/majd/ipatool): Command-line tool that allows searching and downloading app packages (known as ipa files) from the iOS App Store
 * [mikeash/iphone-user-performance-tests](https://github.com/mikeash/iphone-user-performance-tests): A utility for doing simple tests of an iOS device's user-facing performance, and some collected results.